Do you have 2 step verification enabled?

 Verify the Authenticated SMTP setting: unchecked = disabled, checked = enabled.

-How to enable IMAP
+How to check and enable IMAP

 You may receive a connection error if you configured your Outlook.com account as IMAP in multiple email clients.
 Try the following workaround: